mayataka/mayataka/index.md

 ### Efficient solution method based on inverse dynamics for optimal control problems of rigid body systems
-This project presents an solution method of optimal control problem of rigid body systems based on inverse dynamics, which is particulary efficient for fixed-based robots (e.g., robot manipulators).
+This project presents a solution method of optimal control problem of rigid body systems based on inverse dynamics, which is particularly efficient for fixed-based robots (e.g., robot manipulators).

 Figure: CPU time comparison between the proposed and existing methods for optimal control of a robot manipulator.